sean-doody/start-ukr-rus/README.md

 #### A Note on Telegram

-Use Bellingcat's [fork of snscrape](https://github.com/bellingcat/snscrape) for expanded Telegram capabilities.
+Use Bellingcat's [fork of snscrape](https://github.com/bellingcat/snscrape) for expanded Telegram capabilities pending [merge of Bellingcat's changes](https://github.com/JustAnotherArchivist/snscrape/pull/413) into the official snscrape library.

 ---